apache/cordova-android/README.md

 <pre>
 	help ......
 See this message.
 Type help [command name] to see specific help topics. gen .......
 Generate an example PhoneGap application to current directory. create ....
-Creates an Android compatible project from a www folder.
-Careful, this clobbers previous packaging. classic ...
+Creates an Android compatible project from a WWW folder. classic ...
 Backwards support for droidgap script.
-Run "droidgap help classic" for more info. run .......
-Installs a valid PhoneGap Project to first device found. log .......
-Attach a logger that listens for console.log statements. update ....
+Run "droidgap help classic" for more info. update ....
 Copy a fresh phonegap.jar and phonegap.js into a valid PhoneGap/Android project. test ......
-Gets edge copy of mobile-spec and runs in first device or emulator attached. ship ......
-Build and sign an APK suitable for submission to an Android Marketplace.
+Gets edge copy of mobile-spec and runs in first device or emulator attached.
 </pre>

 Quickstart: